Conference Information

 Official Language | English |

-Organized by | Thai Neuroscience Society |
+Organized by | Thai Neuroscience Society and Faculty of Medicine, Chiang Mai University |

 Hosted by | Faculty of Medicine, Chiang Mai University |

-Supported by | International Brain Research Organization (IBRO), Chiang Mai University, and Thai Neuroscience Society, Mahidol University
+Supported by | International Brain Research Organization - Asia Pacific Regional Committee (IBRO-APRC) Faculty of Medicine, Chiang Mai University Thai Neuroscience Society (TNS)

 |